StanfordLegion/legion/compiler/doc/language.md

 ## Premise

-Writing high-performance code on modern hardware is hard.
+Writing high-performance code on modern hardware is challenging.

-With the emergence of constraints on scaling within a single core, hardware designers have turned to parallelism as a solution.
-However, while current programming models provide many ways to describe parallelism in an application, most are blind to the structure of data.
-Programmers are forced to shepherd data as it moves around the machine, resulting in over-specified and error-prone code.
-These codes incur substantial maintenance costs as they age, as the old data paths may not be optimal for new generations of hardware.

-Previous approaches to this problem (e.g., Sequoia, DPJ) have required programmers to provide a single, static decomposition of the data.
-This does not work for application domains where the shape of the data is not known until runtime.
-For example, if an application operates on an irregular graph, the optimal partitioning of the data might depend on the input to the program, and might even change while the program is running.
+Few programming models handle the heterogeneity inherent in modern hardware.
+Most handle either intra-node parallelism (e.g. OpenMP, CUDA), or inter-node parallelism (e.g. MPI), but not both.
+Hybrid models (e.g. MPI+X) are able to express parallelism at both intra- and inter-node levels, but fail to provide abstractions for the memory hierarchy.
+Programmers are forced to shepherd data around the machine, resulting in over-specified and error-prone code.

 ## Programming Model